Faculty Internship Resources

 ● Provide learning goals specific to your discipline.

-● Assign an internship journal.
+● Assign an internship journal, internship portfolio, or other on-going reflection.

-● Offer a department based or interdisciplinary internship seminar to encourage dialogue between
+● Offer a department based or interdisciplinary internship seminar to encourage dialogue between students about their internship experience.

 ● Conduct a site visit to see the student in their internship environment.

-● Ask students to update their resume.
+● Ask students to update their resume and/or work with them on updating with them.

 ● Encourage students to ask for references and connect with their site supervisor through LinkedIn.